nathnolt/Quake-imgtool-folder-mips-wad-convert/README.md

 # Updates

+# v3
+- added support for scaling stuff
+- added support for max width / height
+- all textures will become multiple of 16 units, so that you don't get an error when you play the map

 # v2
 - added support for didder, and a bunch of other things it supports (recolor, brightness, contrast, saturation upscale, resize)
 - send me a DM if there are any questions about how to use it